Cenae

 The diocese of Cene (Dioecesis Cenensis) is a suppressed and titular see of the Roman Catholic Church.

 Cenae, identifiable with the island of Kneiss in today's Tunisia, are an ancient bishopric of the Roman province of Mauretania Caesariensis.
-There are only two bishops, Bonifacio and Vindemio, who took part in the 411 Carthaginian conference, which saw the Catholic baptists and donatists of Africa together.
+There are only two bishops, Bonifacius and Vindemius, who took part in the 411 Carthaginian conference, which saw the Catholic baptists and donatists of Africa together.

-In the life of Saint Fulgenzio (6th century), the monk Ferrandus remembers that the saint retired to a monastery on the island.
+In the life of Saint Fulgentius (6th century), the monk Ferrandus remembers that the saint retired to a monastery on the island.
 Archaeological excavations conducted in 1941 brought to light evidence and finds identifiable with this monastery.

 Today the diocese survives as a titular see, and the current bishop is Sergi Gordo Rodríguez, auxiliary bishop of Barcelona.